sandeepgupta220427/ai-goal-coach-tests/TEST_STRATEGY.md

 - **SQL Injection:** Malicious database commands must be rejected
 - **XSS (Cross-Site Scripting):** Script tags must not be processed as goals
 - **Prompt Injection:** Attempts to override AI instructions must be blocked
+- **PII Leakage:** Attempts to extract personal data of other users must be blocked
 - **Hallucination Prevention:** AI must never invent a goal when none was given
 - **Data Sanitisation:** All inputs must be sanitised before processing